Leasing as a Risk-Sharing Mechanism

 Date Written: July 1, 2019

-This paper argues leasing is a risk-sharing mechanism: risk-tolerant lessors (capital owners) provide insurance to financially constrained risk-averse lessees (capital borrowers) against systematic capital price fluctuations.
-We provide strong empirical evidence to support this novel risk premium channel.
-Among financially constrained stocks, firms with a high leased capital ratio earn average returns 7.35% lower than firms with a low leased capital ratio, which we call it the negative leased capital premium.
-We develop a general equilibrium model with heterogeneous firms and financial frictions to quantify this channel.
-Our study also provides a caveat to the recent leasing accounting change of IFRS 16: lease induced liability and financial debt should not be treated equally on firms' balance sheet, as their implications for firms' equity risks and cost of equity are opposite.
+This paper argues that leasing is a risk-sharing mechanism: risk-tolerant lessors (capital owners) provide insurance to financially constrained risk-averse lessees (capital borrowers) against systematic capital price fluctuations.
+We provide strong empirical evidence to support this novel risk premium channel from the cross-section of stock returns.
+Among financially constrained stocks, firms with a high leased capital ratio earn average returns 7.35% lower than firms with a low leased capital ratio, which we call the negative leased capital premium.
+We develop a general equilibrium model with heterogeneous firms, financial frictions, and an explicit buy versus lease decision to quantify this channel.

 Keywords: Leased capital, Operating lease, Risk Sharing, Collateral, Financial constraint, Cross-section of returns